ethantkoenig/lotsoffiles2/content/kt/blameless.md

 ## Translation Suggestions: ##

-* This could also be translated as, "with no fault to his character" or "completely obedient to God" or "avoiding sin" or "keeping away from evil."
+* This could also be translated as "with no fault to his character" or "completely obedient to God" or "avoiding sin" or "keeping away from evil."

 ## Bible References: ##